 Virgin Voyages has created a following of people that love the brand and the experience.
 The cruise industry needs something like Virgin to offer unique vacations to the adult-only segment of the travel population.
 I feel like they are delivering – but I also fear they’re missing an opportunity to convert travelers that love cruise experiences, which may make the brand unsustainable.
 Not only does Virgin need to attract new cruise travelers in specific demographics (young, millennial, solo travelers, etc), they need to wow people that would otherwise seek a cruise on more traditional lines.

-- Valiant Lady is a Valiant Effort but there are a number of challenges to reaching a loyal base of customers who book year over year.
+- Valiant Lady is a Valiant Effort but there are a number of challenges to reaching a loyal base of customers who book year after year.

 - People – the staff issues are bleeding over into the guest experience and are like caused by issues in the internal processes and technology challenges;